 Several ways of logging can be used for different situations.
 In general, two different types of logging can be distinguished:

-Continuous logging can be used in situations when the measured signal has to be monitored continuously.
+Continuous logging creates a continuous stream of measured values from the instrument to the computer, started and stopped by the user.
+All values measured between starting and stopping the measurement are displayed and stored.
+Continuous logging can be used in situations when the measured signal has to be monitored continuously for an unlimited long time.
 Examples of such measurements are temperature logging, power logging, power line voltage monitoring and current logging.
 Any voltage or sensor output can be measured continuously and recorded to disk.
 Besides logging measurements directly, it is possible to process measured data first.
 You can for example measure the current through, and the voltage over a load, multiply the two measurements to get the real power, and write the result to a file.

 How to log data